Yua Mikami: 2015–present: AV debut, return to music and AV retirement

 On June 1, 2015, she debuted in the adult entertainment industry under the name Yua Mikami with her first video, Princess Peach, produced by Muteki, a label that specialized on the adult film debuts for former gravure idols and minor celebrities.
 While Mikami originally planned it as a one-film career, Princess Peach turned out to be a huge success, becoming one of Muteki's highest selling film and one of the highest selling AV's of 2015.
 The unexpected positive reaction of her debut motivated Mikami to remain in the industry as an active performer.
 On November 12, 2015, she launched her official website.
 Her Twitter, and Instagram accounts were also created on the same day.
 In an interview, Mikami stated: "I entered the world of AV without consulting with anyone.
 It is my life, so I have to choose for myself."

 Her second AV, Pleasure was released on January 1, 2016.
-Mikami's first titles were under the Muteki label (becoming one of a few AV actresses who done more than one title under the studio), before transferring to S1 No. 1 Style in November 2016.
+Mikami's first titles were under the Muteki label (becoming one of a few AV actresses who has done more than one title under the studio), before transferring to S1 No. 1 Style in November 2016.
 On May 13, 2016, Mikami won her first major award at the 2016 DMM Adult Awards at the "Best New Actress" category presented to her by fellow AV actress Moe Amatsuka.
 On April 13, 2016, she joined the Ebisu Muscats as a second-generation member.
 She was the poster girl for the 2016 AV Open along with Masami Ichikawa and Rika Hoshimi.
 She was the event campaign girl for the National Fan Thanksgiving Festival 2016 along with Hibiki Ōtsuki.

 Mikami's popularity continued to grow, as she became one of S1's "flagship" actresses, with her films regularly appearing on the best selling charts.
 In 2018, when Fanza did a research on the Top 10 highest selling AV actresses of the year, Mikami came out at No. 8 at digital downloads and No. 5 at physical DVD/Blu-Ray sales.
 Mikami won her second major award, at the "Best Actress" category in the 2017 DMM Adult Awards.
 She also presented the "Best New Actress" award to former gravure idol and debuting AV actress Shoko Takahashi.
-With both of them debuting at Muteki and being Nagoya-based, Mikami and Takahashi formed a close friendship and started to appear in the variety show "SHOW YOUR ROCKETS".
+With both of them debuting at Muteki and being Nagoya-based, Mikami and Takahashi formed a close friendship and started to appear in the variety show SHOW YOUR ROCKETS.
 For Muteki's tenth anniversary, the pair appeared in their first joint AV-title, These Two Have No Equal released on December 1, 2018.
 The four-hour-long film was also accompanied by a two-hour-long VR-based adult release.
 It also became the second best-selling Japanese adult film of 2018.